<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=838528320191540&amp;ev=PageView&amp;noscript=1">

 What gradually develops from that misunderstanding is a deep, abiding anger on Diane's part, and a bewildered disgust from John.
 This pattern has been responsible for a million divorces in the past decade.
 The wife is convinced that her low self-esteem and her unhappiness are the result of her husband's romantic failures.
 With every year that passes, she becomes more bitter and hostile at him for giving so little of himself to his family.
 She attacks him viciously for what she considers to be his deliberate insults, and bludgeons him for refusing to change.

 John, on the other hand, does not have it within him to satisfy her needs.
 He didn't see it modeled by his father and his masculine, competitive temperament is not given to romantic endeavors.
 Besides, his work takes every ounce of energy in his body.
 It is a total impasse.
-There seems to be no way around.
+There seems to be no way around it.

 In the early years, John tries to accommodate Diane occasionally.
 At other times, he becomes angry and they slug it out in a verbal brawl.
 The following morning, he feels terrible about those fights.
 Gradually, his personality begins to change.
 He hates conflict with his wife and withdraws as a means of avoidance.
 What he needs most from his home (like the majority of men) is tranquility.
 Thus, he finds ways of escaping.
 He reads the paper, watches television, works in his shop, goes fishing, cuts the grass, plays golf, works at his desk, goes to a ball game—anything to stay out of the way of his hostile wife.
 Does this pacify her?
 Hardly!
 It is even more infuriating to have one's anger ignored.

 Here she is, screaming for attention and venting her hostility for his husbandly failures.
 And what does he do in return?
 He hides.
 He becomes more silent.
 He runs.
 The cycle has become a vicious one.
 The more anger she displays for his un-involvement, the more detached he becomes.
-This inflames his wife with each greater hostility.
+This inflames his wife with greater hostility.
 She has said everything there is to say and it produced no response.
 Now she feels powerless and disrespected.
 Every morning he goes off to work where he can socialize with his friends, but she is stuck in this state of emotional deprivation.

 When a relationship has deteriorated to this point, the wife often resorts to some very unfortunate tactics.
 She begins to look for ways to hurt her husband in return.
 She embarrasses him by telling his business associates what a cad he is at home.
 She refuses to attend office functions or provide any other support for his occupation.
 She tells stories about him to their church associates.
 She shuts him down sexually and undermines his relationship with the children.
 To be sure, she can be a formidable opponent in the art of infighting.
 No one on the face of the earth could hurt John more deeply than his own wife.